Matter wave: Schrödinger's (matter) wave equation

 where $\sigma$ is the uncertainty in the initial position.
-This position uncertainty creates uncertainty in velocity (the extra second term in the square root) consistent with Heisenberg's uncertainty relation.
+This position uncertainty creates uncertainty in velocity (the second term in the square root) consistent with Heisenberg's uncertainty relation.
 The wave packet spreads out as shown in the figure.

 Experimental confirmation

 In 1927, matter waves were first experimentally confirmed to occur in George Paget Thomson and Alexander Reid's diffraction experiment and the Davisson–Germer experiment, both for electrons.